mdn/content/files/en-us/web/html/element/iframe/index.md

   - : Provides a hint of the relative priority to use when fetching the iframe document.
 Allowed values:

     - `high`
-      - : Signal a high-priority fetch relative to other iframe documents.
+      - : Signals a high-priority fetch relative to other iframe documents.
     - `low`
-      - : Signal a low-priority fetch relative to other iframe documents.
+      - : Signals a low-priority fetch relative to other iframe documents.
     - `auto`
-      - : Default: Signal automatic determination of fetch priority relative to other iframe documents.
+      - : Default: Signals automatic determination of fetch priority relative to other iframe documents.

 - {{htmlattrdef("height")}}
   - : The height of the frame in CSS pixels.
 Default is `150`.